Fundamental energy cost for quantum measurement: Comparison with previous literature

+In the zero-error single-shot case, the measurement device should act correctly for any initial state $\rho_S$, corresponding to the case where $\epsilon=0$ in Ref.~\cite{faist-renner}.
+In this case, the energy cost is given by

 where $\Pi_S$ is the projector onto the support of the input state $\rho_S$.
-Intuitively, this result gives the worst-case estimate for the energy costs in a single shot of the measurement process.
+This is surely different from our result, and the difference can be intuitively understood that $E_{\rm Faist}^{0}$ is the \emph{worst-case estimate} for the energy costs in the single-shot scenario.
+It however does not mean $E_{\rm Faist}^{0}$ is always larger than or equal to our energy cost since, in their setting, the post-measurement state $\rho'_S$ is made use of in the resetting step, which saves the total energy cost.